Stacey-bee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file contains script that displays all users and their home directories, sorted by users file contains script that finds all empty files and directories in the current directory and all sub-directories file contains script  that lists all the files with a .gif extension in the current directory and all its sub-directorie
+file contains script that displays all users and their home directories, sorted by users file contains script that finds all empty files and directories in the current directory and all sub-directories file contains script  that lists all the files with a .gif extension in the current directory and all its sub-directorie file contains script that script that decodes acrostics that use the first letter of each line